mustafa-sidhpuri/template/README.md

 - connectivity_plus: ^2.3.0

 ## Description
-This branch contains all the code required for implementing bloc state management.
+This branch contains all the code required for implementing bloc state management with an internet cubit.